 Clothing sellers, such as independent clothing labels, have also found success via the ASOS marketplace.
-ASOS offers the opportunity to create a boutique and develop a following for a particular niche, such as digitally printed accessories.
+ASOS, an English online fashion and beauty retailer, offers the opportunity to create a boutique and develop a following for a particular niche, such as digitally printed accessories.
 The appeal of this marketplace is that it has a fashion-hungry audience who are willing to buy, and spread the word about products they like.

-Craftsvilla focuses on India-made products and ships to over 20 countries.
+Craftsvilla focuses on Indian-made products and ships to over 20 countries.
 This marketplace is a real success story and has grown quickly.
-Craftsvilla concentrates especially on Indian clothing, and so the site is a good option for the Indian diaspora looking to buy occasion wear for weddings and other events from outside the subcontinent.
-Delivery can take up to 3 weeks for buyers outside India but despite this slow shipping speed 25% of sales come from North America.
+Craftsvilla concentrates especially on Indian clothing, and so the site is a good option for the Indian diaspora looking to buy occasion wear for weddings and other events from outside the subcontinent such as Diwali.
+Delivery can take up to 3 weeks for buyers outside India but despite this slow shipping speed, 25% of sales come from North America.

 These specialist marketplaces tend to be more informal than B2C and B2B retailers such as Alibaba and Tmall, however they may be right for small niche businesses.
 Whilst it may seem overwhelming how many marketplaces the world has to offer, each is unique and can offer opportunities if the marketplace is the right fit for your business.